 Cheniere’s energy infrastructure represents a more than $38 billion investment in the future of energy and is a demonstration of the company’s ability to execute.
 Cheniere established industry records for bringing new liquefaction units online ahead of schedule and is the fastest company to produce and export 1,000 cargoes of LNG.

 Cheniere is operating, constructing and developing two LNG facilities on the U.S. Gulf Coast.
 These massive LNG facilities reliably and safely process billions of cubic feet of natural gas per day into LNG and load the liquid energy onto insulated ships that keep the product cold for their journeys around the world.

-Cheniere’s Sabine Pass LNG facility, which is located in Cameron Parish in Southwest Louisiana, began export operations in 2016 and currently has five fully operational liquefaction units, or “trains.”
-A sixth train is under construction and expected to be completed in 2022.
-When all six trains are completed, the aggregate nominal production capacity of Sabine Pass is expected to be approximately 30 million tonnes per annum (mtpa) of LNG.
+Cheniere’s Sabine Pass LNG facility, which is located in Cameron Parish in Southwest Louisiana, began export operations in 2016 and currently has six fully operational liquefaction units, or “trains.”
+With all six trains complete, the aggregate nominal production capacity of Sabine Pass is approximately 30 million tonnes per annum (mtpa) of LNG.

 Cheniere’s Corpus Christi LNG facility in South Texas is the first greenfield LNG export facility in the U.S. lower 48 and began operations in 2018.
-Trains 1 and 2 are operating and Train 3 is under construction and expected to be completed in 2021.
-When all three trains are completed, the aggregate nominal production capacity of the Corpus Christi facility is expected to be approximately 15 mtpa of LNG.
+All three trains are operating, and the aggregate nominal production capacity of the Corpus Christi facility is approximately 15 mtpa of LNG.